expo/expo/docs/pages/archive/classic-updates/hosting-your-app.md

 import { ConfigClassic } from '~/components/plugins/ConfigSection';
 import { Terminal } from '~/ui/components/Snippet';

+> This doc was archived in August 2022 and will not receive any further updates.
+Please use EAS Update instead.
+[Learn more](/eas-update/introduction)

 Normally, when updates are enabled, your app will fetch updates comprising JavaScript bundles and assets from Expo’s CDN.
 However, there will be situations when you will want to host your JS bundles and assets on your own servers.
 For example, updates are slow or unusable in countries that have blocked Expo’s CDN providers on AWS and Google Cloud.
 In these cases, you can host your updates on your own servers to better suit your use cases.

 For simplicity, the rest of this article will refer to hosting an update for the Android platform, but you could swap out Android for iOS at any point and everything would still be true.